15 On the road and off it.

 At daybreak, the light of day streaking the sky I caught my first vista of the mighty Mekong.

+After crossing this misty, winding waterway, I teamed up with another truckie on an overnight truck ride to near Vientiane.
 The driver, a grizzled whippet thin hustler with a slightly vulpine face, cheekbones so chiselled you could cut yourself on them, greeted me with the words, ’My name is Sou, how do you do?’
 Like many Laotians, he went by the name of Souvanna.
 The first thing I picked up about this unknown quantity was the wild glint in his ptotic eyes and his disconcerting stare.
 He looked as if he’d been up all night.
 His brilliant red-stained cupid bow’s lips quivered readily between a pout and a snarl.
 No gender bender, his choppers were likewise, a result of his masticatory habit.

-We pressed on to his small stilted hofirst the where he put me up.
+We pressed on to his small stilted house where he put me up.
 Late that afternoon after dunking my head in the nearby stream to wash away the sweat and dust of the trip, I observed him packing the betel leaf-lime paste – chopped areca nut mixture into his cheek, making for a clumsy fit.
 I asked him about the effect it had on him.
 He said in pidgin ‘Looky, looky’.

 Then, as the arecoline ginned up his parasympathetic nervous system, it was plain as day to see.
 His pupils dilated and his droopy eyes watered.
 It was hard for me to watch a grown man weep so.
 ‘O, Souvanna, don’t you cry for me, ’ I sang, unaccompanied, no banjo on my knee.
 It was then his salivary glands started secreting.
 He didn’t just slobber, he poured, and the ‘betel juice’ bucketed from his mouth tinted a deep brick red.